Convoy

 Monthly Spending Tolerance

 The survey asked respondents how much they'd spend per month to protect packages.
-The results were stark: the majority weren't willing to spend more than $10, and a significant group wouldn't spend anything at all.
+The majority weren't willing to spend more than $10, and a significant group wouldn't spend anything at all.
 This data was central to redirecting the project away from a premium home-security product.

 Delivery Priorities